The file system

 mkpath(path::AbstractString; mode::Unsigned = 0o777)

-and is modified by the current file creation mask.
-Unlike mkdir
+and are modifiable by the current file creation mask.
+As opposed to mkdir

-(or parts of it) already exists.
-However, an error will be thrown if path
+, mkpath' does not return an error if the `path' (or parts of it) already exists.
+However, an error is thrown if the `path

 (or parts of it) points to an existing file.
-Return path
+Returns the `path'.

 If path

-to avoid creating a directory using the filename.
+contains a file name, you probably want to use `mkpath(dirname(path))' to avoid creating a directory using the file name.

 Examples